RNA-FRETools/MASH-FRET/docs/trace-processing/panels/panel-denoising.md

 ## Apply denoising

-Activate or deactivate this option to denoise or visualize the original intensity-time trace respectively.
+Activate or deactivate this option to smooth or visualize the original intensity-time trace respectively.

 For more information about the use of denoising in smFRET data analysis, see [Smooth trajectories](../workflow.html#smooth-trajectories) in Trace processing workflow.